javatarz/mac-setup/README.md

 # Setting up your machine

-Download the codebase and execute `install.sh`
+1. Download the codebase and execute `install.sh`
-Open Alfred > Preferences > Advanced > Syncing > Set Preferences folder and set it to the `alfred` directory in this project
+2. Open Alfred > Preferences > Advanced > Syncing > Set Preferences folder and set it to the `alfred` directory in this project
+3. Load the `git` module in ~/zprestorc

 # Updating the codebase over time